Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Revenue Gaps

 Here we assume that $B > 1$ and $\epsilon > 0$.
 Note that both types are financially constrained, i.e., in each case the valuation is higher than the budget.
 The first type, which occurs with probability $f_1 \equiv f(v_1,w_1) = 1 - 1/B$, is however less financially constrained than the second type (which occurs with complementary probability $f_2 = 1 - f_1)$.

 We now solve the linear program that obtains $\Rev (V,W | \cali N_{sic})$.
 As usual, we start with a direct mechanism $(x_i,s_i)$, where $x_i \in [0,1]$ is the probability of allocating the item to type $i = 1,2$ and $s_i$ is the expected transfer collected by the seller.
-The program for the seller is:
+The linear program for the seller can be expressed by

 subject to the following constraints